 - (iii) Mental Health Providers: Approximately thirty percent of the population in the United States lives in a county designated as a mental health professional shortage area.
 The lack of adequate access to mental health providers in the GSA is overwhelming.
 For example, the ratio of population to mental health providers in Tennessee is 780:1.
 Only two counties have ratios less than this amount.
 Several counties have ratios four to five times greater, and one county has a ratio that is ten times greater than the statewide average.
 The ratio of county population to mental health providers in the eleven Virginia counties is similarly troubling.
 Several counties have ratios four to five times greater than the statewide ratio, with one county having a ratio that is 22 times greater. - (c) Economic Factors and Demographics: A number of economic factors and the demographics of a particular region also contribute to the unique and challenging environment in which to improve the access and quality of health care and the health outcomes of that region.
-These factors include: (1) education, (2) percentage of children living in poverty, (3) the average annual income, (4) unemployment rates, (5) population growth, (6) percentage of population over age 65, and (7) percentage of population considered to be rural.2 - (i) Education: Studies show that individuals with higher educational attainment are more likely to have better health.
+These factors include: (1) education, (2) percentage of children living in poverty, (3) the average annual income, (4) unemployment rates, (5) population growth, (6) percentage of population over age 65, and (7) percentage of population considered to be rural.2 - attainment are more likely to have better health.
 Specifically, higher educational attainment is linked to lower rates of premature death, smoking, obesity and inactivity.
 The relationship between higher education and improved health outcomes is well established, with years of formal education correlating strongly with improved work and economic opportunities, reduced psychosocial stress and healthier lifestyles.
 Furthermore, education can have multigenerational implications that also make it an important measure for the health of future generations.
 While the counties in the GSA have been somewhat more successful in achieving high school graduation rates, with only eight counties having graduation rates at or lower than the statewide average, the counties are substantially less successful in attaining any post-secondary education.
 Only two Tennessee counties have percentages at or higher than the statewide average and the rest of the counties have percentages that are substantially lower.
 All of the Virginia counties have percentages that are substantially lower than the statewide average, and in several counties by as much as twenty percent. - (ii) Kids in Poverty: Poverty can result in an increased risk of mortality, morbidity, depression, and poor health behaviors.
 Children's risk of poor health and premature mortality may also be increased due to the poor educational achievement associated with poverty.
 The children in poverty measure is highly correlated with overall poverty rates.

 Only one Tennessee county has a rate of children in poverty that is less than the statewide average, while at least two counties have a poverty rate fifteen to twenty percentage points greater.
 The children's poverty rate in the Virginia counties is even more dire with seven of the counties having poverty rates almost fifteen percentage points greater than the state.
-Furthermore, the infant mortality rate is 16% higher in the Appalachian Region than in the nation as a whole. - (iii) Per Capita Personal Income: The per capita personal income in Tennessee is \$42,069.
-The per capita personal income for the ten Tennessee counties ranges from a low of \$23,104 to a high of \$36,918, with most of the counties having an annual income \$12,000 to \$15,000 less than the statewide average.
-The per capita annual income in Virginia is \$56,732.
-The per capita personal income for the eleven Virginia counties ranges from a low of \$27,137 to a high of \$37,388, with most of the counties having an average annual income \$12,000 to \$25,000 less than the statewide average.
+Furthermore, the infant mortality rate is 16% higher in the Appalachian Region than in the nation as a whole.